The QUIC Fix for Optimal Video Streaming: Introduction

 We share a simple observation to highlight that reliable transports are ill-suited for video streaming: video data consists of different types of frames, some types of which do \stress{not} require reliable delivery.
 The loss of some types of frames has minimal or no impact (since such losses can be recovered) on the end-user quality of experience (QoE)~\cite{Feamster-PV2002}.
 Therefore, by adding support for unreliable streams in QUIC and offering a selectively reliable transport, wherein not all video frames are delivered reliably, we can optimize video streaming and improve end-user experiences.
 This approach has several advantages: (a) it builds atop QUIC that is rapidly gaining adoption; and (b) it involves only a simple, backward compatible, incrementally deployable extension---support for unreliable streams in QUIC.
-These advantages taken together make this approach safer, easier, and practical to deploy.
+These advantages taken together make this approach safe, easy, and practical to deploy.

-We propose a simple extension to QUIC---the addition of unreliable streams.
-To demonstrate the immense benefits of this extension for video streaming, we present a hybrid approach for video streaming, name \thesystem, that uses both reliable and unreliable transport as needed.
-Our approach is motivated by a simple observation: not all frames in a (widely used) video encoding scheme are equally ``important''; some frames (e.g., {\iframe}s) are more ``important'' than others (e.g., \term{B}- and {\pframe}s). ``importance'' refers to the implications of the loss of a frame, contained in a video stream, for the QoE that an end user attributes when watching that video.
-Our streaming solution, \thesystem, thus, uses reliable transport for the important frames and unreliable transport, along with adaptive forward error correction (FEC), as required, for all other frames.
+We propose a simple extension to QUIC: the addition of unreliable streams.
+To demonstrate the benefits of this extension for video streaming and address the non-trivial challenges of combining both unreliable and reliable transport, we present \thesystem.~\footnote{\thesystem, our hybrid approach, has no relation to the online video platform with a nearly identical name.} Our approach is motivated by a simple observation: not all frames in a video encoding scheme, such as the widely used H.264, are equally ``important''; some frames (e.g., {\iframe}s) are more ``important'' than others (e.g., \term{B}- and {\pframe}s). ``importance'' refers to the implications of the loss of a frame, contained in a video stream, for the QoE that an end user attributes when watching that video.

+Our streaming solution, \thesystem, thus, uses reliable transport for the important frames and unreliable transport, for all other frames.
+To tackle losses in the unreliable stream, \thesystem uses forward error correction (FEC), as required.
+Supporting such a partially reliable stream, however, introduces other non-trivial challenges, e.g., synchronization of the streams.
+Demonstrating that the partially reliable stream fares well compared to TCP and QUIC using controlled-environment trials, and addressing the challenges in using it for video streaming is the central theme of this paper.
+We summarize our contributions as follows.